Trips and Visits

 Swimming is an essential skill for life and an important aspect of the National Curriculum, adding also to a child's confidence and personal growth.
 Children across the school will have the opportunity to develop their swimming skills at different times during the school year.

 Developing an understanding of the world around them is a vital part of any learners education.
 As such, we are always keen to enhance learning opportunities through the considered use of educational visits.
 Children in all classes will have the opportunity to go on educational visits throughout the year.
-Such visits this year have already included the dragonflies visiting Hinkley Point to develop their understanding of power production and supply, a trip to Cheddar Gorge, and a whole school visit to the Bristol Hippodrome, to develop appreciation for the spectacle of a traditional pantomime.
+Recent visits have included visiting Hinkley Point to develop their understanding of power production and supply, a trip to Cheddar Gorge, and a whole school visit to the Bristol Hippodrome, to develop appreciation for the spectacle of a traditional pantomime.

 Such trips combine the benefits of additional resources providing intensive National Curriculum input with social skills learning and team building opportunities.